isomerpages/moe-yishunsec/_parents/Sexuality Education.md

 in a marriage.
-Students will understand that while a marriage, defined in Singapore as a union between a man and a woman, requires mutual commitment and effort like the other relationships in their lives, what sets a marriage apart is its lifelong commitment.</p>
-<p>&nbsp;Students will learn that what really matters in &nbsp;sustaining
-and maintaining a long-term romantic relationship that leads to marriage, is understanding the other person’s perspective and effectively communicating with each other.&nbsp;</p>
+Students will understand that while a marriage, defined in Singapore as a union between a man and a woman, requires mutual commitment and effort like the other relationships in their lives, what sets a marriage apart is its lifelong commitment.
+Students will learn that what really matters in sustaining and maintaining a long-term romantic relationship that leads to marriage, is understanding the other person’s perspective and effectively communicating with each other.</p>
 </td>
 <td rowspan="1" colspan="1">
 <ul data-tight="true" class="tight">
 <li>
-<p>know that long-term romantic relationships leading to marriage involve
+<p>&nbsp;know that long-term romantic relationships leading to marriage involve
 understanding oneself and others in the intellectual, emotional, social and moral dimensions</p>
 <p></p>